 Are you are seeking to ascend to the number two position in your agency?
 If so, much of what you learned about oral boards in the past will not apply.
 Yes, competency will still be a factor.
-Trust and working relationships, however, will be very powerful forces too.
+Trust and working relationships, however, will also be very powerful forces in the deputy chief interview.
 Know your stuff and be prepared to present yourself as the best candidate in a multi-dimensional manner.
 How?
 By incorporating the following seven steps:

 1. Prepare to be Chief.